 Hospital staff will tell you the safety measures for COVID-19 that must be taken before the surgical procedure.

 If your son or daughter has a scheduled outpatient procedure, remember that they must always attend on an empty stomach so that they can be given anaesthesia or sedation.
 Fasting time will depend on the age of the child.
 We will call you the day before the procedure to instruct you on how to prepare the patient.

 Report to reception as soon as you arrive at the area.
 You should wait for a nurse to come to the waiting room, who will tell you the time of admission, which may be subject to variations.

 The child may be accompanied at all times.

 IMPORTANT: No new food or drug should be given to the child on the day of the test or over the following days.
 If your child is sick (fever, cold, diarrhoea, etc.), call the Day Hospital on +34 93 253 21 14 to schedule a new date.

 Oral tolerance tests on food and drugs are performed at the Day Hospital and consist of giving or administering a food or drug in a controlled manner in small doses to confirm a potential allergy or rule it out.
 They are performed at the Day Hospital, which is equipped to respond appropriately in case of reaction.
-Patients may be accompanied by a maximum of two people.
+Patients may be accompanied by a maximum of one person, due to COVID restriccions.